Chocolate Pudding

 Blend until smooth and creamy (1–2 minutes)

-Pour into a jar or bowl
+Pour into a jar or bowl right away – it sets up very fast

-Chill for 10–15 minutes until thickened
+Chill for 10–15 minutes.

-Enjoy cold straight from the fridge
+Enjoy cold straight from the fridge!

 This is one of those “throw it in the blender and you’re done” recipes — quick, simple, and deeply satisfying without any cooking required.